Skip to main content

 Exporting a Single Service

-Navigate to your service dashboard in the Zerops GUI, click the three-dot menu (â‹®), and choose Export service as yaml.
+Navigate to your service dashboard in the Zerops GUI, click the three-dot menu (â‹®) in the top-right corner of the service card, and choose Export service as yaml.

 Exporting an Entire Project